krich11/easy-kme/CONTRIBUTING.md

-# Contributing to Easy-KMS
+# Contributing to Easy-KME

-Thank you for your interest in contributing to Easy-KMS!
+Thank you for your interest in contributing to Easy-KME!
 This document provides guidelines and information for contributors.

 ## Code of Conduct